Scanning transmission electron microscopy (STEM): high-precision nanometric analysis

 Multiple imaging modes :

-• Bright field (BF-STEM) : observation of the internal structure of materials.
+• Clear field (BF-STEM) : observation of the internal structure of materials.

-• Annular dark field (HAADF-STEM) : atomic mass-based contrast imaging.
+• Annular dark field (HAADF-STEM) : high-contrast imaging based on atomic mass.

 • EDX and EELS spectroscopy : identification of chemical elements and atomic bonds.